LAMECH9/TakaTech_AI/README.md

 - Categorizes waste into decomposable matter (for composting)
 - Predicts methane emissions based on waste characteristics and suggests mitigation strategies
-- Converts waste into valuable organic fertilizer and livestock feed, closing the agricultural input loop
+- Converts waste into valuable organic fertilizer and  closing the agricultural input loop

 ---